ibm-cloud-docs/containers/cs_apps.md

 You can configure the Ingress controller to route incoming network traffic on the IBM-provided domain to apps that are located outside your cluster.
 If you want to use a custom domain and TLS certificate instead, replace the IBM-provided domain and TLS certificate with your [custom domain and TLS certificate](#custom_domain_cert).

 1. Configure a Kubernetes endpoint that defines the external location of the app that you want to include into the cluster load balancing.
-    1. Open your preferred editor and create an endpoint configuration script that is named, for example, `myexternalendpoint.yaml`.
+    1. Open your preferred editor and create an endpoint configuration file that is named, for example, `myexternalendpoint.yaml`.
     2. Define your external endpoint.
 Include all public IP addresses and ports that you can use to access your external app.

         ```